Eretmorhipis: Description

+Discovery

+The first specimen, discovered in the 1991, was missing a head.
+The next, more complete, fossils were found in 2015 by Wong Cheng of the Wuhan Center of China Geological Survey.

+University of California, Davis paleobiologist Ryosuke Motani told The New York Times that the animal's odd features initially stunned him: "When I first saw it, I just said 'What?!' and didn't speak for a while."

 Classification

 The authors of the 2015 paper that named Eretmorhipis performed a phylogenetic analysis and found that it was one of the most derived hupehsuchians, forming a clade that they called the Parahupehsuchinae with Parahupehsuchus and an unnamed polydactylous hupehsuchian.
 Below is a cladogram from their analysis: